The Beginning

 “Come on, buddy.
 Long road ahead.”

 In the minivan, behind them, Mom was performing the kind of pre-flight check that only mothers of small children can perform.
 Snacks: secured.
 Water bottles: filled.
 Wet wipes: stockpiled.
 The youngest’s stuffed animal: located, loaded, double-checked.
-The middle one’s notebook and crayons: present.
+The middle one’s notebook and colored pencils, for drawing whatever creature he’d decided was hiding out there in the desert that day: present.
 The oldest’s book: present, with a backup book, because the oldest read fast and Mom had learned the hard way what a six-year-old without a book on hour seven of a road trip looked like.

 The boys were strapped in.
 The youngest in his car seat.
 The middle in his booster.
 The oldest in the back, the unofficial general of the third row.